Home/Problems/CMO Cannot Install AI

 • Cost-appropriate billing per role

-The diagnostic.
+The marketing audit.
 Six questions.

 If three or more answers point the wrong direction, the pattern is structural, not effort-based.